|

 Thomas Pearson, Richard Little (Ballynahinch)."
 In the same

 "Minutes," Circuit No. 157 reads "Banbridge; William J. Storey."
+At this point in time it is obviously impossible

 to sort out the apparent confusion inherent in these Minute entries.